metacpan/metacpan-cpan-extracted/distros/C/Config-Locale/README.md

 ## override\_stem

-A stem to load last, after all other stems.
+A filename stem to load last, after all other stems.

 Defaults to `override`.
 A relative path may be specified which will be assumed to be relative to ["directory"](#directory).
 If an absolute path is used then no change